-- The marriage is strictly a monogamous marriage i.e. one woman and one man until one of the two dies. - The man and woman intending to marry must not be in any other relationship or marriage marriage. - They both must be 18 years and above. - Both parties must voluntarily agree to the said marriage. - The consent of parents or guardians is desirable and important although not a mandatory requirement. - Both parties must not be closely related by blood or otherwise e.g. sisters, brothers, grand children, nieces, nephews, adopted children, parents, cousins etc.
+- the two dies.

+- marriage.

+- They both must be 18 years and above.

+- Both parties must voluntarily agree to the said marriage. requirement.

+- children, nieces, nephews, adopted children, parents, cousins etc.

 b) What procedure must be followed for a church marriage to take place?